Master of Public Health and Master of Science in Nursing (MPH/MSN)

 Manges, Amee (Epidemiology, Molecular epidemiology, Public health)

-Masse, Louise (Childhood obesity with specific interests in prevention and treatment using lifestyle modification, Physical activity)
+Masse, Louise (Obesity, Health Promotion, Nutrition, Films, Membranes and Multiphase Polymers, Childhood obesity with specific interests in prevention and treatment using lifestyle modification, Physical Activity)

 McGrail, Kimberlyn (aging and health care services use; health care costs; health care financing; primary care; health care policy, Variations in health care services use across patients, providers and regions, and their relationship to population health, Aging and the use of health and social services, Personal, economic, and social factors that produce health at an individual and population level, and the role of the health care system in that process)